kaoc/kaoc.github.io/membership.md

 **Pay online below via secure www.paypal.com website.**

 Membership **benefits** include
 * **Free admission** to Kerala Association events like the Music Night, Indian Dance Festival, Picnic, Onam and Christmas
 * **Free delicious food** during Picnic, Onam and Christmas events
 * **Access to a great platform** for showcasing talented performances by children & adults
-* **Being part of a rich cultural organization** while supporting and helping the Malayalee and Indian Communities.
+* **Being part of a rich cultural organization** while supporting and helping the Malayalee and Indian Communities
 * **Right to vote** in association organized referendums & elections
 * **Other discounts** as passed on by our esteemed sponsors

 >Please note that membership expires at the end of calendar year on December 31st, 2017.